Ascension's high school seniors prepare for May graduation ceremonies

 But when the spread of the deadly illness caused by novel coronavirus crept into Ascension Parish, forcing schools and businesses to shut their doors until the pandemic passed, Class of 2020 seniors were afraid they might not experience that moment.

-On Tuesday, May 26, David Alexander, the Superintendent of Ascension Parish Schools allayed these fears by stating that, weather permitting, graduation ceremonies have been cleared to proceed, as long as they followed state and federal health/safety guidelines.
+On Tuesday, May 26, David Alexander, the Superintendent of Ascension Parish Schools allayed these fears by stating that, weather permitting, graduation ceremonies can take place at each school's field as long as the events follow state and federal health/safety guidelines.

-Superintendent Alexander also said the school system has partnered with Ascension Parish President Clint Cointment and the Lamar Dixon staff so that all four high schools have the option for a ceremony under the large outdoor pavilion at Lamar Dixon, which is an outdoor facility that the State Fire Marshall approved as an alternative location for graduates and their ticketed guests.
+Superintendent Alexander also said the school system has partnered with Ascension Parish President Clint Cointment and the Lamar Dixon staff so that should rainy weather become an issue, all four high schools also have the option for a ceremony under the large outdoor pavilion at Lamar Dixon, which is an outdoor facility that the State Fire Marshall approved as an alternative location for graduates and their ticketed guests.

 In addition to this, EATEL is set up to live webcast all four ceremonies regardless of location.